A Collective Tribute

 1946 - 1989

-when he was eight months old.
-His mother, Annie Napora and his eldest brother Jim and sister Christine maintained the
+died when he was eight months old.
+His mother, Annie Napora and his eldest brother Jim and sister Christine maintained

-household.
+the household.
 It was as if he had two mothers.
-When he was a child, he would go in the barn and make miniature stages and
+When he was a child, he would go in the barn and make miniature stages

-North America, on the West Coast, he encountered a spirit-guide, Jonsmith, who gave him a perspective on mask from the
+in North America, on the West Coast, he encountered a spirit-guide, Jonsmith, who gave him a perspective on mask from

-Native tradition that few people, particularly non-Indians, know.
-These two traditions came together to form the Pochinko
+the Native tradition that few people, particularly non-Indians, know.
+These two traditions came together to form the

-technique.
-At the core of this approach is the idea that if we can face all the directions of ourselves, North, South, East, West, Up,
+Pochinko technique.
+At the core of this approach is the idea that if we can face all the directions of ourselves, North, South,

 a studio where they could do things their own way.
 And so the Theatre Resource Centre was born, with a dual mandate: to

 teach and to develop new work.
-Now, under artistic director Ian Walllace, the TRC has celebrated its sixteenth year.
-Its influence
+Now, under artistic director Ian Wallace, the TRC has celebrated its sixteenth year.
+Its

-known is that he gave so freely, and rarely took complete credit for the productions that he worked on.
-Many actors and
+less known is that he gave so freely, and rarely took complete credit for the productions that he worked on.
+Many actors

-performers would come to him to help develop their work, bringing what was often only the germ of an idea.
-Richard would pull
+and performers would come to him to help develop their work, bringing what was often only the germ of an idea.
+Richard

-the work out of them, shape it, help design it, often light and stage manage it and direct it in workshops.
-Then, in many cases,
+would pull the work out of them, shape it, help design it, often light and stage manage it and direct it in workshops.
+Then, in

 Richard was wise, perceptive, and seer.
 He was able to differentiate between bilingualism and biculturalism, between